 - To add a template saved as a file on your computer, click Add template > Add template from file.

 Move the pointer over a template to see these additional options:

 - Click to instantly share the template with other users in your organization or groups.
 Other users will see it under their Shared Templates tab when they sign in (or if already signed in, after they click refresh ).
 They will be able to run the infographic for a site or, to modify it, they will need to first save it from the Shared Templates tab.

-download the infographic template as a file.
+- Click Download this template as a file to download the infographic template as a file.

-Use Share to select users in your organization or groups and immediately provide them access to the template.
+Click Share to select users in your organization or groups and immediately provide them access to the template.
 To provide it to users outside your organization or groups, download it as a file and send it to them.
 To see it under their My Templates tab, they will need to add it using Add template from file.